kanaka/wam/README.md

 ## Example

 In the `examples/` directory is a fizzbuzz example that makes use of wam syntax.
-Use `wamp` to convert the example to wast source.
+Use `wamp` to convert the example to wat source.

 ```
-./wamp examples/fizzbuzz.wam examples/print.wam > fizzbuzz.wast
+./wamp examples/fizzbuzz.wam examples/print.wam > fizzbuzz.wat
 ```

-Examine the wam files and the resulting wast to see what processing and macro expansion was performanced by `wamp`.
-The wast source can be compiled to a wasm module using the `wasm-as` assembler from [binaryen](https://github.com/WebAssembly/binaryen).
+Examine the wam files and the resulting wat to see what processing and macro expansion was performanced by `wamp`.
+The wat source can be compiled to a wasm module using the `wasm-as` assembler from [binaryen](https://github.com/WebAssembly/binaryen).

 ```
-wasm-as fizzbuzz.wast -o fizzbuzz.wasm
+wasm-as fizzbuzz.wat -o fizzbuzz.wasm
 ```

 The wasm module can be executed using the